tiny8877/okta.github.io/_source/_docs/api/resources/inline-hooks.md

 {% api_lifecycle ea %}

 For general information on inline hooks and how to create and use them, see [Inline Hooks](/use_cases/inline_hooks/).
-This page documents only the management API, which provides a CRUD interface for registering inline hooks.
-This management API is not used for ongoing invocation of inline hooks and is not related to the API contract that defines inline hook requests and responses.
+The following documentation is only for the management API, which provides a CRUD interface for registering inline hooks.

 ## Getting Started